 Timing and Structure

 Michaelmas term.
+Online lectures and demonstrations.
 Coursework with integrated lectures.
 Assessment: 100% coursework.

 3A1 and 3A3 assumed.
 Pre-module reading about Fortran helpful

 The aims of the course are to:

 - provide an introduction to the field of computational fluid mechanics.

 - help students develop an understanding of how numerical techniques are devised.

 - implement these techniques in practical computer codes.

 - overview the nature of simulation in the future and advanced methods.

 As specific objectives, by the end of the course students should be able to: